French Tarot - SHOGIX.NET

 Defense : the 2 for 1

-The following deal is authentic and was played in a duplicate tournament.
-The egoists in NORTH who continued trump after blocking with the 21 were punished by the Petit at the end.
-Those who found the heart's ruff and played later the 2-for-1 obtained the set of declarer's contract, without the Petit at the end for declarer.
-Note : some could object that NORTH takes many initiatives with a very weak hand but it must be remembered that the opening lead by EAST does not promise anything (classic opening trump lead made with an even trump meaning "I have a high trump to protect the Petit and I don't know exactly what is the better line of play").
-Moreover, declarer has found 2 high trumps in the dog, so NORTH must be careful.
+Note : one might object that NORTH is taking many initiatives with a very weak hand.
+However, it must be remembered that the opening lead by EAST does not promise anything in particular: it is a classic opening trump lead with an even card, meaning “I have a high trump to protect the Petit, but I am not certain of the best line of play.”
+Moreover, declarer has found two high trumps in the dog, so North must proceed with caution.

 Tarot with 4 players